What is the Lawyering Peace Program?

 How many credits do I earn from doing the Lawyering Peace Program?

-The program consists of a 6-credit semester.
+The program consists of one 6-credit semester.
 All participants will receive 3 JD credits and 3 Masters credits through the School of International Service per semester.
 JD/MA Dual Degree students will therefore receive 3 credits toward their JD and 3 credits toward their MA.
-If the participant is only in the JD program, he/she the 3 Masters credits will be counted as non-classroom credits toward their JD.
+If the participant is only in the JD program, the 3 Masters credits will be counted as non-classroom credits toward their JD.